 Whether a flood has been caused by groundwater, falling water, or a home water system malfunctioning, you need to make initial steps to prevent further damage.
 However, even if you want to go back to your house as soon as possible, rushing will only lead to a worse situation to make sure to take step by step actions and fix the damage without missing a single thing.
-Here’s how to deal with flooding at home.
+According to Florida Dry, these are tips on how to deal with flooding at home.

 1. Avoid additional risks

 Safety comes first.
 So if the flood was that bad, do not attempt to enter your home until it is safe to do so.

 Before you start cleaning up or remove the water, fully document the damage for your insurer by taking pictures.
 Cleaning up before taking photos might decrease the extent of your coverage.